suprit08/suprit08/README.md

 - 👋 Hi, I’m @suprit08
-- 👀 I’m interested in programming, UI designing, and much more..
+- 👀 I’m interested in analytics, programming, UI designing, and much more..
 - 🌱 I’m currently learning pythonism
 - 💞️ I’m looking to collaborate on my handson projects
 - 📫 sonarsuprit@gmail.com

 <!---
 suprit08/suprit08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.